 Securely store all your passwords in once place

 You can do this using a software application or a physical notebook.
 If you go the software route, know there are several applications designed to securely store your logins and passwords.
-Cyber Solutions, our subsidiary company, has found that LastPass or RoboForm work well for password and critical information management.
+Cyber Solutions, our subsidiary company, has found that LastPass or RoboForm works well for password and critical information management.
 There are several other features such as document storage, and sharing passwords with family – at a low cost – that make this tool a popular option.
 Of course, you’ll need a password to access these apps, but that’s all your executor or trusted loved one will need to access your logins and passwords.

 If you list out your logins and passwords in a notebook, consider coding the passwords for an added layer of security.
 For instance, you might use “XXXX” in place of four digits.
 Also, be sure to store your notebook in a secure location.
 Let your executor or trusted loved one know your password coding system as well as where they can find the notebook.
-If you prefer to keep everything in one place, download our book When I’m Gone, that will help you organize all your information, including passwords.
+If you prefer to keep everything in one place, download our book When I’m Gone, which will help you organize all your information, including passwords.

 Don’t forget your phone password